Bye-Bye Cards

-Bye-Bye Cards app demonstrates how CRD Token is used in UniTiAg Open-Loop ticketing model.
+The above apps demonstrate how CRD Token is used in UniTiAg Open-Loop ticketing model.
+Similar apps can be implemented by any TSMP participating in UniTiAg.

+The TSMP is responsible for generating its unique CRD Token, according to the TSMP API, and managing its CA Public certificate.
 UniTiAg maps the PKI Public Key certificate X.500 “O” (organization name) to participating TSMPs.

-This approach makes it easier for ticketing system vendors to integrate with UniTiAg, and fully exempts transit agencies from the complexity of PCI DSS and payment scheme regulatory obligations.
+We designed our cEMV-like protocol for seamless implementation on the existing cEMV card readers.
+This example demonstrates that the proposed card reader logic is already implemented in regular cEMV card readers.
+This approach makes it easier for ticketing system vendors to integrate with UniTiAg, and it fully exempts TAs from the complexity of PCI DSS and payment scheme regulatory obligations such as EMV Level 3.

 The APDU request/response trace is obtained with app NFC EMV Explorer which can be installed from Google Play Store here.